 Projects at a Glance

-Sexually Transmitted Infection Testing Risk and Prevention (STRiP)
+Sexually Transmitted Infection Testing Risk and Prevention among Trans Women (STRiP-T)

-There is a noted paucity of literature examining non-HIV STIs.
-Expanded efforts are needed to explore new STI screening options to increase STI testing rates and examine the relationship between the individual, interpersonal and community factors and STI risk.
-Thus, this study aims to examine STI testing, treatment and prevention preferences.
+There is a noted paucity of literature examining non-HIV STIs among trans women.
+Expanded efforts are needed to explore new STI screening options to increase STI testing rates and examine the relationship between the individual, interpersonal, and community factors and STI risk.
+Thus, this study aims to examine STI testing, treatment, and prevention preferences.

 Fostering Integrity in Research on ethical data use and privacy (fIRED UP)